fieldOfView/uv-mapper/cinder/README.md

 The UV Player is used apply a UV map to deform a source video.
 Videos can be played back in real-time (or as near to real time as hardware allows), and they can be exported to a new video.
 The UV Player currently uses Quicktime to display video, so playback is limited by the codecs supported by that framework.
 The same limitation applies for exporting video.

 #### UV Tool
 The UV Tool is used to create and edit UV maps for use with the UV Player.
 It is geared towards creating calibrated projections on arbitrary geometry, using a structured light scan of the projected surface.
+UV Tool is being deprecated in favour of a Qt-based tool.

 Compiling
 ---------